Board of Directors of the Arab Center of Washington

 When asked where she is from, Su usually responds “I was raised in Alaska.”
 However, many who know her suggest she must be at least a little bit Arab.
 Arab music infused itself into her soul when she was in high school, along with a love for the many dances styles from the Arab world.
 She studied Arabic language for a year before moving to Seattle in 1994.
 She has a Master’s Degree in Education from Seattle University and an undergraduate degree in Interdisciplinary Arts from the University of Portland.

-Su first became involved with the Seattle Arab community while in grad school and has performed as part of Shahrazad Dance Ensemble at all 7 biennial Arab Festivals held at Seattle Center.
+Su first became involved with the Seattle Arab community while in grad school and has performed as part of Shahrazad Dance Ensemble at all 8 biennial Arab Festivals held at Seattle Center.
 In 1999 she helped check in performers and her role with the festival has grown ever since.
 Su served on the Board of Directors from 2007-2010 and was reappointed in 2013.
-Su is currently volunteering as the Festival Coordinator, while also serving in the role of Board Secretary.
+Su recently concluded her role as Festival Coordinator for Arab Festiva; Naseej.

 Born and raised here in Seattle, Mary is the oldest of six siblings.
 Her father and his seven siblings came here from Egypt when he was a teenager.
 Her grandparents are Lebanese and Syrian.
 Mary grew up with a large, extended Arab family in the Capitol Hill neighborhood and has “always had a passion for food.”
 That passion led her to restaurant work for many years and owning her own neighborhood natural foods store and deli.
 Mary also loves working with young people and has a degree in education.
 She helped start an alternative Montessori public school with her sister-in-law.
 Mary is now in graduate school in the International Studies Department at the University of Washington, with the Middle East as her regional focus.
 She is studying Arabic language and Middle Eastern history and culture, with an emphasis on Human Rights and Conflict Resolution.
 She states that “Arab immigrants have a long history of enriching our American culture and I am greatly honored to be a part of the Arab Center of Washington.
 I look forward to using my creativity and energy to learn and contribute!”